-On 8 May 2015 the Group announced that it had raised net proceeds of approximately £2.49 million after deducting commission and transaction related expenses through the issue of the Placing and Subscription Shares at the placing price of 14 pence per ordinary share.
+On 5 May 2016 the Group announced that it had raised net proceeds of approximately £0.96m after deducting commission and transaction related expenses through the issue of the Placing and Subscription Shares at the placing price of 4 pence per ordinary share.
 The Directors have reviewed forecasts and budgets based on current expected levels of expenditure and have concluded that the Group has sufficient funds available to meet its commitments for at least the next twelve months from the date of the approval of financial statements.
-The Directors regularly review the funding position of the Group and its cash flow forecasts.
-The Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+The Directors regularly review the funding position of the Group and its cash flow forecasts and have carried out a review of the current and future operating costs of the Group and are focussed on seeing the Group to cash flow break-even within the next twelve months.
+Key to achieving this will be the continued growth of the Cyber division to break-even within twelve months together with enhancing the existing profitability of the Intelligence division.
+The Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for at least twelve months from the date of the approval of these financial statements.
 Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.